arXiv/arxiv-docs/help/reuse.md

 <span name="thesis"></span>
 ## I want to include a paper of mine from arXiv in my thesis, do I need specific permission?

+If you are the copyright holder of the work, you do not need arXiv's permission to reuse the full text.

 <span name="ir"></span>
 ## I want to include a paper of mine from arXiv in an Institutional Repository, do I need permission?

+You do not need arXiv's permission to deposit arXiv's version of *your* work into an institutional repository.
+For all other Institutional Repository cases, [see our help page on this topic](/help/ir).

+<span name="bulk_data"></span>
+## Can I harvest the full text of works?

+Plase see our [bulk data](/help/bulk_data) help page, and the [API Terms of Use](/help/api/tou) for specifics.